delanoe/purescript-gargantext/README.md

 yarn install && yarn add psc-package && yarn install-ps && yarn build
 ```

+(Be careful, to update or upgrade your install, maybe you need to remove
+old files in node_modules).

 ### Development

 You can compile the purescript code with: